ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 result = obj.static_method(arg)
 ```

-In general, you should use **_class methods_** when you need to define a method that operates on the class itself, rather than on an instance of the class.
-An example of this might be a factory method that creates a new instance of the class with some default values.
+In general, you should use **_class methods_** when defining a method that operates on the class itself rather than on an instance of the class.
+An example of this might be a factory method that creates a new class instance with some default values.
 You should use **_static methods_** when you need to define a method that operates on an argument or variables that are independent of the class and its instances.
 An example of this might be a utility function that performs some computation or transformation on its arguments but does not need to access any class or instance attributes.

 ## 16- Please explain the following results of the code executed on a Python shell interpreter